roman-milk/roman-milk.github.io/marthas-revenge.md

+===

- ****** Martha's Revenge Ch.
-02 ****** byJust_Plain_Bob© Martha Fed-Exed Bill the tape on Thursday morning and Saturday at noon he was beating on my front door.
+Martha Fed-Exed Bill the tape on Thursday morning and Saturday at noon he was beating on my front door.
 When I opened the door he said, "Is she here?"
 I nodded a yes and he said, "I need to talk to her."
 I told him that I didn't think she wanted to see him, but I'd go ask and I closed the door on him.
 I walked back to the kitchen where Martha was making us lunch and said, "Guess who is here and wants to talk to you?"

  She looked up from the sink at me and I said, "Yes indeedy, it is your very own ex-true love."